 The Taiga Syndrome: Cristina Rivera Garza

-I am including this because there are no Mexican writers in this list apart from this.
+I am including this because the writer is Mexican.
 An Ex-Detective goes in search of a woman who ran away from her husband and ends up in the taiga.

 Nicaragua